LeoCai12777/Handwritten-Digit-Classifier/README.md

 I programmed this classifier using Pytorch to identify handwritten digits from the MNIST dataset.

 # Training Loss/Testing Results
+Training was performed using a training dataset.
+The vanilla data was augmented by performing reflections across the x and y axes, as well as adding varying degrees of gaussian noise to the vanilla data.
+The transformations served as an exercise in data augmentation.

+Testing was performed using a separate dataset to which similar transformations were performed.
+The results of testing on each transformed dataset is as follows:
 ```
 test set         accuracy
 ---------------  ----------